alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 <div class="separator">Up close and personal from the boat.</div>
 </p>

-##The Expo##
+##Abbott Health & Fitness Expo##

-We stopped off at the Abbott Health & Fitness Expo late Saturday afternoon.
+We stopped off at the expo late Saturday afternoon.
 With over *45,000* people registered for the marathon, I was prepared for a huge cluster mess inside.

 To my surprise, it took less than 10 minutes to check-in and get my bib-packet.
 Talk about smooth and organized!